What parts of homeowners insurance are tax-deductible?

 How does tax deduction work if you are working from home?

-If you run a business out of your home, you may be able to take a deduction for your home office.
+If you run a business or work out of your home, and are self-employed, you can deduct a portion of your home insurance.
 The amount you are eligible to deduct is based on your office's square footage in relation to the square footage of your home.

 As an example, if your home office takes up roughly 12% of your home’s total square footage, you can deduct 12% of your homeowner's insurance premium.